edvard-munch/ocr_serial_numbers/README.md

-Input a folders with photos of a serial numbers of Axiomtec industrial PCs, recognize the text from the picture and then parse the serial number.
+Input a folder with photos of serial numbers of Axiomtec industrial PCs, recognize the text from the picture and then parse the serial number.
-Replace initial picture name a correctly parsed serial number
+Replace initial picture name a correctly parsed serial number.

 Example input: